la2050/archive/README.md

 2. Select the organization and then press the edit button–for example, [826LA](https://github.com/la2050/archive/edit/master/_organizations/826la.md).

-The file you’re looking at is written in a language called [YAML](https://en.wikipedia.org/wiki/YAML).
-It’s a list of names and values, each separated by a colon.
+The organization files are written in the [YAML](https://en.wikipedia.org/wiki/YAML) language.
+The files contain a list of names and values, each separated by a colon.
 The names serve a similar purpose to what columns do in a spreadsheet.
 For example:
 ```
 name: value
 another_name: another_value
 ```

-3. Make any changes you wish, and then press the “Commit changes” button.
+3. Make your changes, and then press the “Commit changes” button.

 You can also describe your changes in the fields just above the “Commit changes” button (this adds a note in the project history).